frozenarc/ze-framework/tutorial/expression.md

 The other custom tags which can set data to model with attribute named "valueto" has same expression syntax as defined above.

-To get value of any variable defined in jsp page by "org.mvpanchal.zefw.tag.DefineTag" or any other jsp custom tag, we need to use syntax like below.
+To get value of any variable defined in jsp page by "org.frozenarc.zeframework.tag.DefineTag" or any other jsp custom tag, we need to use syntax like below.

     <zfw:out value="$variable1"/>